autodesk-platform-services/aps-extensions/public/extensions/AecGridsExtension/README.md

 This extension works only for models that has AEC Model Data and have grids extracted inside its AEC Model Data.

-**Note.** Currently, only RVT files produced by Revit 2018 and newer versions will have AEC Model Data after translating by Forge Model Derivative API.
+**Note.** Currently, only RVT files produced by Revit 2018 and newer versions will have AEC Model Data after translating by APS Model Derivative API.
 See [Blog: Consume AEC Data which are from Model Derivative API](https://forge.autodesk.com/blog/consume-aec-data-which-are-model-derivative-api).

 ## Usage